joycesim/joycesim.github.io/GroupVision/index.md

 ### f)     Vacation policy

 You will take vacations because you are being paid as a full-time graduate student.
 Joyce is happy to discuss longer-than-average vacations with students, depending on your particular situation.
-Joyce will be away in Malaysia almost annually.
+Joyce will be away in Malaysia most year for a few weeks.
 You are expected to work during academic ‘holidays’ such as reading break.
 However, you are not expected to work during official University holidays and recesses -- look up the Georgia Tech Academic Calendar.

 ### g)    Balancing formal teaching and informal outreach activities with research time